-In Portugal, there are several types of contracts establishing a relationship between employer and employee, and among them, is the "green receipts" category (recibos verdes), which includes e self-employed workers.
+In Portugal, there are several types of contracts establishing a relationship between employer and employee, and among them, is the "green receipts" category (recibos verdes), which includes self-employed workers.
 The green receipt is a document issued by self-employed workers, service providers, or freelancers who have the autonomy to perform the service contracted to them.
 Of all types of employment contracts, this is one of the most complex to establish and understand.

 For these workers, the social benefits are very low, but in the first year of the green receipt, there is no need to pay taxes.
 For green receipts, a Start of Activity Declaration is required.
-The registration must be done on the finance portal48 and the freelancer must have the following prerequisites:
+The registration must be done on the finance portal and the freelancer must have the following prerequisites:

-- an NIF (Tax Identity Number)

-- Legal proof of residency in Portugal

-- a Citizen card (or an Identity card and Taxpayer card)
+- an NIF, numéro d'identification fiscale (Taxpayer Identification Number) - Legal proof of residency in Portugal - a Citizen card (or an Identity card and Taxpayer card) - NIB, Número de Identificação Bancária (Portuguese Basic Account Number)

-- NIB